 My Driving Academy – us! (www.mydrivingacademy.com)

-We run an Intro Course in English, we teach driving in different languages and we also have a free app that is available in English.
+We run an Intro Course in English, we teach driving in different languages and we also have a free app where most features are in English.
 Our app also includes a chat feature that you’re encouraged to use if you have any questions about getting your Swedish driving license – we’re here to help!

 Transport Styrelsen (https://transportstyrelsen.se/en/road/)